 There is a dominant sight line extending from the intended site entrance on Bosworth Close to the Spire of St. John the Baptist Church.
 The proposed school has been sited so as to retain this vista with the proposed access road centred along the vista-axis.
 This view would be enhanced by the levelling of the apex of the site.
 While this design approach is to be commended, the view from Bosworth Close is not considered to be one which is seen by the wider public as this is a cul-de-sac which really only leads to the Brethren's Meeting Hall (and the school, if approved).
+However, it is acknowledged that the public footpath from Holly Walk which abuts the eastern boundary of the site to the Church has a similar vantage point which is likely to be enhanced.

 The application site comprises part of the grounds of the former Baginton Hall.
 The remains of the wall at the rear of the church (north side) is perhaps a remnant of the former 'garden wall'.
 The Conservation Area leaflet for Baginton produced by the District Planning Authority states that the area "has never been re-developed and this has had an effect on the way in which the village has developed".
 The site is currently open ground which has a positive effect on the setting of the Grade I Listed Church and Scheduled Ancient Monument.
-While the low level design of the building may mitigate against its impact, the proposed school would be sited in close proximity to the Church and the Scheduled Ancient Monument and the fact that the tallest part of the structure, the sports hall, would be closest to the Scheduled Ancient Monument and that this land and that of the grounds to the Church slope away from the application site would result in a development which would be both visible from and dominate the Church and Castle sites.
+While the low level design of the building may mitigate against its impact, the proposed school would be sited adjacent to the Church and the Scheduled Ancient Monument and the fact that the tallest part of the structure, the sports hall, would be closest to the Scheduled Ancient Monument and that this land and that of the grounds to the Church slope away from the application site would result in a development which would be both visible from and dominate the Church and Castle sites.